BeirutAI/ML_in_SQL/README.md

 Presentation can be found here: <Need Presentation Link>

+Part II: Intro to Python in SQL
+---

 Code (with blanks) on Google Colab can be found here:

 <br />